-- Community Counseling (MA) - School Counseling (MA)
+- Clinical Mental Health Counseling (MA) - School Counseling (MA)

-The Clinical Mental Health Counseling program at Andrews University is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This accreditation runs through October 31, 2012.
 (Note: The Clinical Mental Health Counseling program is currently accredited under the 2001 standards for Community Counseling programs as a Community Counseling program.
 The CACREP 2009 standards combine the Community Counseling and Mental Health Counseling standards into standards for Clinical Mental Health Counseling programs.
 The counseling program intends to seek accreditation for this program as a Clinical Mental Health Counseling program when it comes up for reaccreditation per CACREP guidelines.)